Best Indonesian Food to try on your next visit!

 Mie Goreng is one another favourite of mine.
 Mie Goreng is a fried noodle dish that is eaten all over Indonesia as well as Malaysia, Singapore.
 The noodle dish is made with dried wheat noodles, although I usually use the instant packet noodle and add my own sauces and veggies.

-If you love to taste fish items, then Ikan Bakar is must-try for you.
+If you love to taste fish items, then Ikan Bakar is a must-try for you.
 It is kind of Indonesian grilled fish and super yummy to have with sambal.
 This delicious food is also prevalent in Bali, Indonesia.
-In almost every sea beach area restaurant offer freshly grilled Ikan Bakar.
-You might like to have it by sitting in a beach café during the sunset hour.
+In almost every seaside area, restaurants offer freshly grilled Ikan Bakar.
+You might like to have it by sitting in a beach café during sunset hour.
 Ikan Bakar can also be served with Nasi Bali or Balinese white rice.

-I tried first Ikan Bakar at Blue Marlin Cafe in Jimbaran Beach.
+I tried Ikan Bakar at Blue Marlin Cafe in Jimbaran Beach.
 I ordered King Fish for dinner.
 What to say, the taste was mouthwatering.
-The best part is where you can taste fresh sea food by selecting any raw sea fish.
-They usually caught different fishes from the sea and instantly prepare for you.
+The best part is where you can taste fresh seafood by selecting any raw sea fish.
+They usually catch different fishes from the sea and instantly prepare them for you.
 If you’re visiting Lovina Beach, then don’t even miss to have lunch with Ikan Bakar from Tanjung Alam Ikan Bakar Restaurant.
 Yes, one of the top foods you must try when visiting many places in Indonesia!

 One of the most traditional dishes in all of Indonesia, nasi goreng is Indonesia’s version of fried rice, and it’s a can’t-miss when you visit these beautiful islands.
 The first thing dish I order when I arrive in Bali is usually a plate of nasi goreng!
 There are a few things that make Indonesian fried rice special.
 For one, it is stir-fried in some delicious ingredients you won’t find in other fried rice.